-“The Green Mini Grid (GMG) Facility Kenya announces the addition of €3.9 million from the European Union – Africa Infrastructure Trust Fund to provide output based connection and investment grants to renewable energy mini-grids projects.
+“The Green Mini-Grid (GMG) Facility Kenya announces the addition of €3.9 million from the European Union – Africa Infrastructure Trust Fund to provide output-based connection and investment grants to renewable energy mini-grids projects.
 Funding for technical assistance to mini-grid developers will also be available.
-AFD has secured the funding, and combined with the DFID funds, this will enable the Managing Entity to support additional connections by issuing another call for proposals for green mini-grid projects in third quarter 2018 and extend the programme until 2020.
+AFD has secured the funding and combined with the DFID funds, this will enable the Managing Entity to support additional connections by issuing another call for proposals for green mini-grid projects in the third quarter of 2018 and extend the programme until 2020.

 With the addition of the EU-AITF financing, over 100,000 Kenyans will benefit from upwards of 20,000 connections providing access to electricity in off-grid communities.

-Check back at at www.gmgfacilitykenya.org for the announcement of the next call for proposals in the coming months.
-For more details about the GMG Facility you may register at “GMG On-Line Platform”.
-We welcome your questions at email@example.com.”
+Check back at www.gmgfacilitykenya.org for the announcement of the next call for proposals in the coming months.
+For more details about the GMG Facility, you may register at “GMG On-Line Platform”.
+We welcome your questions at firstname.lastname@example.org.”